ediazcorti/CypressProject1/README.md

 1. Edit the "User" and "Password" variables found in jsconfig.json
 2. Run this project with npx cypress open on your IDE's terminal
 3. Observe how it breaks after logging into your user, with a chain of fetch requests for security against automated attacks (video example: https://youtu.be/jZQDxB7bZow)

+### Things that can be optimized:
+A couple of locators are searched by text labels which appear in the DOM as text generated in the user's system language, which has to be replaced with Class/ID Locators, has not been optimized yet for demonstration and practical reasons